martiansideofthemoon/martiansideofthemoon.github.io/_posts/2018-05-30-grad-resources.markdown

 tags: grad ms phd
 ---

-I previously wrote an [article]({% post_url 2017-12-08-gre-toefl-preparation %}) on GRE and TOEFL preparation.
+Previously, I wrote an [article]({% post_url 2017-12-08-gre-toefl-preparation %}) on GRE and TOEFL preparation.
 This is my second blogpost on graduate school admissions.
 I have tried to compile all the online resources I used to prepare my graduate school application.
-Most of this advice is written by professors and is focussed towards PhD applicants.
+Most of this advice is **written by professors** and is focused towards PhD applicants.
 Several webpages shared in this blog contain a wide-spectrum of advice articles, many of which are relevant to undergraduates and graduate school applicants.

-### MS Application Guides

-* [Karthik Raghunathan's Guide](https://cs.stanford.edu/people/rkarthik/DAGAP.pdf) - An article describing the admission process in Stanford's MS in Computer Science program.
-This article after his own experience reviewing applications in the Stanford admission committee.
-It gives a nice idea about what application reviewers are looking for.
+**Students' Perspective on Grad School Applications** - Most recently, we have surveyed twelve recent NLP PhD applicants on their experience while applying to graduate school.
+Unlike the remainder of this article, this article was written by young PhD students who applied to graduate school in the last 3 years.
+Check it out [here](https://blog.nelsonliu.me/2019/10/24/student-perspectives-on-applying-to-nlp-phd-programs/)!

 ### PhD Application Guides